China’s e-commerce Market

 We already know that approximately 50% of e-commerce is driven by social media in many parts of Asia.
 The trend is the ability to purchase directly from social platforms.

 Social Media in China now plays a huge part in everyday life.
-Tencent’s WeChat are leading the way by incorporating stores into their app.
+Tencent’s WeChat is leading the way by incorporating stores into their app.
 This set the tone for a new era of socially lead shopping experiences incorporated into the fabric of social networks.

 Other platforms such as ‘Little Red Book’ incorporated group chats and the ability to share purchases within a users network.